-In respect of IP this term is used to describe the acknowledgement that is due to the culture of the indigenous people of any country.
-It is not strictly a legal term but refers more to the respect that should be given to other people's beliefs.
+According to IP, this term refers to the acknowledgement that should be given to indigenous cultures of any country.
+Not strictly a legal term, it refers to the respect that should be given to other people's beliefs.

 New Zealand is leading the world in one aspect of recognising indigenous rights: in our trade mark law, a mark cannot be registered if it is considered to be offensive to any section of the New Zealand community, including Māori.